Creamy, fresh Homemade Cashew Milk. So quick to make that you will wonder why you ever bought your non-dairy milk at the store!

 If you like this recipe then you may also like my Oat Milk recipe.

-- The day before you want to make your milk, put your nuts in a lidded container (I use a mason jar) and cover with plenty of water.
+The day before you want to make your milk, put your nuts in a lidded container (I use a mason jar) and cover with plenty of water.
 Put in the fridge and forget about them until tomorrow.
+If you forget to soak the nuts you can hurry the process by soaking them in boiling water for 30 minutes to an hour instead.

-- After the nuts have soaked overnight, drain and rinse them in a seive and put them all in a blender.
+- After the nuts have soaked overnight, drain and rinse them in a sieve and put them all in a blender.

 - Pit a medjool date and add it to the blender if you want a touch of sweetness (this step is optional).